General Pharmaceutical Council: Definition of revalidation

-Formal assessment by another person was the basis of revalidation as recommended in the Shipman report, in which actual revalidation has many of its roots.
+Formal assessment by another person was the basis of revalidation as recommended in the Shipman report (arising from The Shipman Inquiry, in which actual revalidation has many of its roots.
 The Shipman report was a landmark report in UK healthcare into a doctor who is estimated to have murdered at least 215 of his patients over a period of 24 years.
-The distinction between revalidation and CFtP is therefore an important one, which should be recognised if healthcare regulators are to be able to claim they have genuinely learned from past events.
-The GPhC’s “revalidation” programme does not meet the definitions put forward by the Professional Standards Authority, the Department of Health and Social Care, and others.
+The distinction between revalidation and CFtP is therefore an important one, to be recognised by healthcare regulators who wish to demonstrate they have genuinely learned from past events, including The Shipman Inquiry.
+The GPhC’s “revalidation” framework not meet the definitions of revalidation from the Professional Standards Authority, the Department of Health and Social Care, and others.

-That the process did not amount to revalidation was repeatedly conveyed to the CFtP advisory group.
-It was also noted in the "CFtP Interim Evaluation Report" produced for the GPhC by Solutions for Public Health that the GPhC's framework did not amount to revalidation, but this explanation was removed and was not present in the final report published publicly by the GPhC.
+That the CPD/CFtP process did not amount to revalidation was repeatedly conveyed by the GPhC to the CFtP advisory group.
+It was also noted in the "CFtP Interim Evaluation Report", produced for the GPhC by Solutions for Public Health in the course of the GPhC's "Continuing Fitness to Practise" programme, that the GPhC's framework did not amount to revalidation.
+This explanation was removed and was not present in the final report published in the public domain by the GPhC.
 The GPhC did not advise of the significance of the change in name, in its public consultation.
 The above details were not included in the consultation documents and were not shared by the GPhC with the wider audience at its engagement event in London on 16 May 2017.

 Likelihood of a registrant’s records being checked

 The GPhC checks the records of 1 in 40 registrants each year.
-This means that a registrant could go through his/her career of many years without ever having his/her records checked by the GPhC or anyone else.
+This means that a registrant could go through his/her career of many years without having his/her records checked by the GPhC or anyone else.
 If the records are deemed unsatisfactory, he/she could be given two further chances to put this right.
-Such a framework is not capable of robust early detection of deficient practice.
-This was a key expectation of the GMC’s revalidation framework following the Shipman Inquiry.
+Having a framework which is capable of robust early detection of deficient practice was a key expectation of the GMC’s revalidation framework following the Shipman Inquiry.